fisher-alice/johnny-five-wiki/JY-MCU-Bluetooth-Serial-Port-Module-Notes.md

 ## Step 4: Wire the module to the Arduino's hardware port

-Once the baud rate is properly set & Firmate reloaded, connect the TX and RX pins to Arduino pins 0 and 1 (same crossover style configuration as before).
+Once the baud rate is properly set & Firmata reloaded, connect the TX and RX pins to Arduino pins 0 and 1 (same crossover style configuration as before).

 ![Fritzing Diagram](http://i.imgur.com/fjMCXVx.png)